 Right Fuel Card recently surveyed a range of businesses across their SME customer base to discover how positive they feel about the next 12 months and gain their insight into EV technology.
-Due to the current cost-of-living crisis, many businesses are struggling financially, so it’s unsurprising that 60% of respondents that work as couriers are not confident about the next 12 months.
+Due to the current cost-of-living crisis, many businesses are struggling financially, so it’s unsurprising that 60% of respondents who work as couriers are not confident about the next 12 months.

 Financial strain for many businesses

-As a result of the covid-19 pandemic, demand for couriers increased substantially as more people were purchasing goods online.
-The number of food deliveries has doubled compared to pre-covid levels which has provided more job opportunities for drivers in this industry.
-However, as covid restrictions have now been relaxed, it’s expected that the demand for couriers will begin to decrease as many customers have returned to shopping in person.
+As a result of the COVID-19 pandemic, demand for couriers increased substantially as more people were purchasing goods online.
+The number of food deliveries has doubled compared to pre-COVID levels which has provided more job opportunities for drivers in this industry.
+However, as COVID restrictions have now been relaxed, it’s expected that the demand for couriers will begin to decrease as many customers have returned to shopping in person.

 The cost-of-living crisis has also had an impact on demand as more consumers are looking to cut their outgoings, leading to a drop in online sales.
 This means couriers may lose business and profits, which will impact those who are self-employed most as they’re often paid per delivery.
-Large businesses have also been affected by this lack of demand, with Deliveroo experiencing huge losses already this year.
+Large businesses have also been affected by this lack of demand, with Deliveroo already experiencing huge losses this year.

 Due to their tax and employment status, couriers must carefully manage their finances and complete a tax return to declare all earnings to HMRC.
 This task can be time-consuming and cost businesses money if not handled properly, so it’s important that self-employed couriers fully understand which business costs are not taxable by HMRC.